FahimaZulfath/VR/README.md

 ## How are we doing it?

 We are developing a website where volunteers can share their resources in any field they are specialized in and where a newcomer can find and use the available resource to learn.
 SOHW helps to collaborate people with different technical background and allow them to crack a better solution for a problem in this open space.
 If any wants to develop a project, then he/she can get a group of curious people here and newcomers can join as a volunteer in any open projects.
-We always eager to hear the problems of newcomer and guide them individually to make them shine in a tech field.
+We always eager to hear the problems of newcomer and will guide them individually to make them shine in a tech field.

 ### Volunteers

 First of all, if you considering being a contributor/ volunteer, well! it's our pleasure to have you here as a pillar for us.
-Do you find that the resources for few topics are uncovered here or want to improvise (edit/ make changes in content) a learning material that are already been present?
-Or having something to share with a newcomer.
+Do you find that the resources for few topics are uncovered here or want to improvise (edit/ make changes in content) a learning material, that are already been present?
+Or having something to share with a newcomer?
 Please have a look at our [contribution guidelines](#participation-guidelines).

 ### Newcomers